yitongdeng-projects/neural_flow_maps_code/README.md

 ## Visualization

 The results will be stored in `logs/[exp_name]/vtks`.
-We recommend using ParaView to load these `.vti` files as a sequence and visualize them with volume.
+We recommend using ParaView to load these `.vti` files as a sequence and visualize them by selecting `Volume` in the `Representation` drop-down menu.

 ## Bibliography
 If you find our paper or code helpful, consider citing: